Military sexual trauma resources

 Knowing that you are providing care to a Veteran impacted by MST can lead to a more sensitized understanding of their care needs and strengthen best practices in supporting them.
 These resources provide introductory information intended to raise health care providers’ awareness of the unique military and Veteran-specific factors that can affect care for Veterans who have experienced MST, and to suggest ways to enhance care based on this awareness.

-Military sexual trauma: A guide for Canadian healthcare providers
+Military sexual trauma: A primer for Canadian health care providers

 Invisible wounds: Clinical practice tips when caring for patients impacted by military sexual trauma